Fujifilm X100 vs Olympus E-P1

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Fujifilm FinePix X100 and Olympus PEN E-P1 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the X100 and the E-P1 have been discontinued, but can regularly be found used on eBay.
+Both the X100 and the E-P1 have been discontinued, but can regularly be found used on ebay.
 The E-P1 was replaced by the Olympus E-P2, while the X100 was followed by the Fujifilm X100S.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Olympus websites.
+Further information on the features and operation of the X100 and E-P1 can be found, respectively, in the Fujifilm X100 Manual (free pdf) or the online Olympus E-P1 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Fujifilm X100 and the Olympus E-P1?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.